Pleasant Oaks Ranch Grows the Sweetest Oranges of All

 As those of you with a citrus tree in your yard know, it’s California citrus season.
-While we carry citrus from California and elsewhere throughout the year, our customers always anticipate the arrival of Navel oranges from Pleasant Oaks Ranch (formerly Valley Cove Ranch) in Springville, Calif., a farming community which lies just beyond the outskirts of our 150 mile “what’s local” radius.
+While we carry citrus from California and elsewhere throughout the year, our customers always anticipate the arrival of Navel oranges from Pleasant Oaks Ranch in Springville, Calif., a farming community which lies just beyond the outskirts of our 150 mile “what’s local” radius.

-Pleasant Oaks Ranch Navel oranges are among some of the sweetest, most flavorful oranges we carry and what’s more is that Ron Matik, the new owner, grows them with absolutely no pesticides, just as former owner John Brinkman did for years and years.
+Pleasant Oaks Ranch Navel oranges are among some of the sweetest, most flavorful oranges we carry.
+And what’s more, Ron Matik, the owner, grows them with absolutely no pesticides.

 While Pleasant Oaks Ranch oranges aren’t certified organic, they’re good enough to be.
 Ron uses no chemical sprays in his orchard and protects his precious trees from insect pests by bringing in beneficial predators like aphytis wasps and lacewings.
 He’s also much happier using good old-fashioned barnyard fertilizer instead of chemically-manufactured versions.
 As for irrigation water, Ron pumps in pure mountain water from the Tule River in the Sierra Nevada Foothills above California’s San Joaquin Valley.